Flood v. Kuhn: District Court

 Flood was the first to testify.
 He was nervous on the witness stand and struggled to recall his salaries and playing statistics from previous years, often using his own baseball card, provided by attorney Jay Tompkins, as a reference.
 Flood said that he wanted to continue playing in St. Louis, where his photography and portrait businesses were located, but fundamentally wanted the option to accept the best deal that any team offered him.
 When defense attorney Mark Hughes directly asked Flood if he wanted to abolish the reserve clause, as had been his position throughout, Flood misspoke and said he simply wanted it modified.
 At the end of his testimony, Hughes asked Flood what he believed would happen if every MLB player became a free agent at the end of the season, to which Flood responded, "I think then every ballplayer would have a chance to really negotiate a contract just like in any other business."
 Cooper asked Goldberg if he would like his client's response struck from the record, to which Goldberg replied, "No, I like that answer."

 Miller was the next to testify, arguing to abolish the reserve clause.
 He referred to it exclusively as the "reserve clause system", as the specific clause was no longer included in contracts but was a fundamental aspect of MLB, and he critiqued the fairness of such a system.
 Flood and Miller were supported by former baseball players such as Jackie Robinson, who testified that without "some change in the reserve system, I can see nothing else but that the players go on strike".
-Hank Greenburg, a former Detroit Tiger, recalled that he had been notified of his trade to the Pittsburgh Pirates by telegram, and he testified that the "reserve clause should be eliminated entirely, thereby creating a new image for baseball".
+Hank Greenberg, a former Detroit Tiger, recalled that he had been notified of his trade to the Pittsburgh Pirates by telegram, and he testified that the "reserve clause should be eliminated entirely, thereby creating a new image for baseball".
 The one MLB owner to testify in Flood's favor was Bill Veeck, who declared that every player "at least once in his career should be able to determine his own future and not be held in perpetuity".